alaub81/rpi_autoconf/README.md

 # rpi_autoconf
 This little bash script helps to setup a Raspberry Pi OS.
-I use it to deploy my Raspberry Pi's a bit faster then doing all the stuff on each Pi manualy.
+I use it to deploy my Raspberry Pi's a bit faster then doing all the stuff on each Pi manually.
 Feel free to add your own needed features and let me know about it, so this script could grow.

 ## Features
 the following features are included: